yijiano/tp/docs/UserGuide.md

 ### Editing the Data File

 Inventory data is stored in a `.csv` file.
 Users can edit this file manually if necessary.

+---

+## Important Note

+### Case Sensitivity

+Our application is **case sensitive**.
+This means that item names must match exactly as they were entered.
+For example:

+- `add Panadol` and `add PANADOL` will be treated as two different items.
+- Similarly, commands such as `edit`, `delete` will only work if the case of the item name matches exactly as stored in the inventory.

+Ensure you use the correct capitalization when interacting with items in the inventory.